withastro/docs/src/pages/en/core-concepts/project-structure-new.md

 ### `src/components`

 **Components** are reusable units of code for your HTML pages.
-These could be [Astro Components](/en/core-concepts/astro-components), or [Frontend Components](/en/core-concepts/component-hydration) like React or Vue.
+These could be [Astro components](/en/core-concepts/astro-components), or [Frontend components](/en/core-concepts/component-hydration) like React or Vue.
 It is common to group and organize all of your project components together in this folder.

 This is a common convention in Astro projects, but it is not required.
 Feel free to organize your components however you like!

 ### `src/layouts`

 [Layouts](/en/core-concepts/layouts) are special kind of component that wrap some content in a larger page layout.
-Most often, these are used by [Markdown Pages](/en/guides/markdown-content) to define the layout of the page. used to create larger page layouts.
+These are most often used by [Astro pages](/en/core-concepts/astro-pages) and [Markdown pages](/en/guides/markdown-content) to define the layout of the page.

-Just like `src/components`, this is a common convention but not required.
+Just like `src/components`, this directory is a common convention but not required.

 ### `src/pages`

 [Pages](/en/core-concepts/astro-pages) are special kind of component used to create new pages on your site.
-A page can be an Astro component, or a markdown file that represents some page of content for your site.
+A page can be an Astro component, or a Markdown file that represents some page of content for your site.

-`src/pages` is a **required** sub-directory in your Astro project.
+> ⚠️  `src/pages` is a **required** sub-directory in your Astro project.
 Without it, your site will have no pages or routes!

 ### `src/styles`